DFE-Digital/bat-design-history/app/glossary.md

 : A single trust responsible for a group of academies.
 MATs can be providers but cannot be lead schools.

 NARIC
 : The [National Academic Recognition Centre](https://www.naric.org.uk/) is the agency responsible for recognising international qualifications and skills.
-Providers can request international applicants to provide a 'Naric Equivalency Certificate' to ensure their international qualifications align with UK requirements.
+Providers can request international applicants to provide a 'Naric Equivalency Certificate' to ensure their qualifications align with UK requirements.

 NASBTT
 : The [National Association of School-Based Teacher Trainers](https://www.nasbtt.org.uk) is a registered charity which represents the interests of schools-led teacher training provision in relation to the development and implementation of national policy developments.
 They are the largest representative body of SCITTs and School Directs.